Printify bags $45M, led by Index, to ride the custom printing boom – TechCrunch

-The creator economy loves merch which is great news for on-demand custom printing startups such as Latvia-based Printify — today it’s announcing a $45 million Series A round, led by Index Ventures, off the back of rising demand for its services.
+The creator economy loves merch, which is great news for on-demand custom printing startups such as Latvia-based Printify — today it’s announcing a $45 million Series A round, led by Index Ventures, off the back of rising demand for its services.

 The mission: To keep growing its global marketplace of print shops to meet rising demand for custom wares, shipped.

-Also participating in the funding round: H&M Group, Virgin Group, plus the founders of Transferwise, Vinted, Squarespace, RedHat, and entertainment industry investors including Will Smith’s Dreamers VC and NBA player Kristaps Porzingis.
+Also participating in the funding round: H&M Group, Virgin Group, plus the founders of TransferWise, Vinted, Squarespace and RedHat and entertainment industry investors including Will Smith’s Dreamers VC and at least one other person who Printify has asked us not to name for unspecified legal reasons.

-Ecommerce and creator-focused platforms like Patreon and Shopify — which cater to micro-brand creating individual sellers (be they designers, content creators, ecommerce entrepreneurs or other highly online hustlers) — are helping to fire up demand for custom products like t-shirts, mugs, stickers etc, expanding the market for on-demand printing and shipping.
+E-commerce and creator-focused platforms like Patreon and Shopify — which cater to micro-brand creating individual sellers (be they designers, content creators, e-commerce entrepreneurs or other highly online hustlers) — are helping to fire up demand for custom products like t-shirts, mugs, stickers, etc., expanding the market for on-demand printing and shipping.

 Printify says it’s now connecting some two million merchants with print providers all over the world — and shipping a million units per month.

-Note: This report was updated to remove the name of an investor after Printify told us the person in question had requested not to be mentioned in the funding announcement “due to legal reasons”.